tylerjkline/Leadership-Schedule/README.md

 ---

 ## Version 2.0 - Major update: Dynamic employee management, conflict detection, and debug overhaul
-- **Dynamic Employee Handling**: Automatically fetches employee names from cells, removing the need for hardcoding.
-- **Enhanced Conflict Detection**: Flags **CRITICAL** conflicts when employees close at 10pm and open the next day at 6am, and **Caution** conflicts for 7am or 8am opens.
+- Automatically fetches employee names from cells, removing the need for hardcoding, flags **CRITICAL** conflicts when employees close at 10pm and open the next day at 6am, and **Caution** conflicts for 7am or 8am opens.
+Assigns a 'score'.
-- **Criticality Warnings**: Organizes conflicts into priority tiers, with CRITICAL issues displayed first.
-- **Debug Improvements**: Expanded the debug sheet to include detailed logs of each check, capturing employees, shifts, and reasons for conflicts.
-- **Consolidated Shift Warnings**: Combines warnings for missing openers, closers, and mid-shifts into single lines for each type (e.g., "Opener needed on Monday, Tuesday").
+- **Debug/Display Improvements**: Expanded the debug sheet to include detailed logs of each check, capturing employees, shifts, and reasons for conflicts.
+Also combined warnings displayed in B15 missing openers, closers, and mid-shifts into single lines for each type (e.g., "Opener needed on Monday, Tuesday").
+Also improved broad readability.

-- **Version 2.0a - Time formatting and clearer messaging, shift time warnings are now easier to read (e.g., "8am after closing on Monday").
-Enhanced conflict messaging for early starts after late closes.
-- **Version 2.0b - Consolidated opener/closer warnings, opener and closer warnings are consolidated into two lines ("Opener needed on [days]" and "Closer needed on [days]"), with CRITICAL warnings displayed first, followed by Caution warnings with spacing.
+## Version 2.5 - Major update: Debugger Overhaul, Logic/Performance Rework
+- **Debugger Overhaul and Performance Enhancements**: Completely redesigned the debug logging system for better clarity and efficiency.
+Implemented batch data retrieval using getValues(), adjusted loops to minimize interactions with the spreadsheet, and reduced method calls to improve script execution speed.
+- **Enhanced Conflict Detection Logic and Status Messages**: Updated logic to only consider 6 am shifts as openers and recognize 7 am and 8 am shifts as early shifts.
+Adjusted logic to set the status to "CAUTION" when an employee starts before 9 am after closing the previous day at 10 pm.
+Improved status messages in cell B15, ensuring the status column accurately reflects detected conditions.
+- **Additional Fixes: Added logic to handle empty shift values, preventing script failures, and adjusted the script to only validate the sheet that was edited, improving performance.**

 # Function Walkthrough